 NBC reports that 42% of Forbes’ list of the 400 richest Americans are enrolled in AIG protection.

-After Hidden Hills was spared from fire damage, Kardashian West followed up with a tweet commending and thanking California firefighters, urging those who can to support and donate the California Fire Foundation, which is a non-profit organization that supports state-employed firefighters, their families, and communities.
+After Hidden Hills was spared from fire damage, Kardashian West followed up with a tweet commending and thanking California firefighters, urging those who can to support and donate to the California Fire Foundation, which is a non-profit organization that supports state-employed firefighters, their families, and communities.

 While the message is universally agreeable, the messenger would be laughable if it weren’t so egregious.
 The firefighters who saved the Kardashian-West neighborhood were private employees for clients who can pay at least $10,000 per month for their protection.
 While no less courageous, they were not civil servants.
 According to Business Insider, the approximate 13,000 California state firefighters laboring to contain loss of life and property earn an average yearly salary of $58,000, or $33 an hour.